noec764/erpnext/docs/dooks/stock/warehouse.md

 <img class="screenshot" alt="Warehouse" src="./assets/warehouse.png">

-In Dooks, every Warehouse must belong to a specific company, to maintain company wise stock balance.
+In Dokie, every Warehouse must belong to a specific company, to maintain company wise stock balance.
 In order to do so each Warehouse is linked with an Account in the Chart of Accounts (by default of the the same name as the Warehouse itself) which captures the monetary equivalent of the goods or materials stored